tis-lab/tislab.org/_members/brandon-white.md

 ---
 name: Brandon White
 image: images/team/brandon-white.png
-description: Executive Support Specialist
+description: Business Services Senior Professional
 ---

-Brandon White joined the Translational and Integrative Sciences Lab in 2018, and currently serves as an Executive Support Specialist.
+Brandon White joined the Translational and Integrative Sciences Lab in 2018, and currently serves as a Business Services Senior Professional.
 Brandon primarily provides administrative and coordination support for Dr. Haendel and the TISLab.
 Prior to joining TISLab, Brandon has worked in positions with both nonprofit and private associations in advocacy roles on behalf of military veterans, small-business owners and independent contractors.